WintersLt/fss16ppp/code/8/README.md

 The Elitist Non-dominated Sorting Genetic Algorithm or NSGA-II algorithm is a faster variant of the classic Genetic algorithm technique.
 It has fast selection operator compared to its predecessors, which significantly improves the overall performance.
 We have implemented the non-dominated sorting using binary domination as well as continuous domination.
-Implementation with continuous domination was more challenging and it lead us to some of the corner cases of the algorithms.
+Implementation with continuous domination was more challenging and it lead us to some of the corner cases of the algorithm.
 We ended up slightly modifying the algorithm to account for the corner cases.
 As a general trend, we have seen binary domination variant perform slightly better on problems with lesser number of objectives.

 **Keywords**: Genetic algorithms, Non-dominated sort, continuoous domination, binary domination, crowd pruning

 ##1.
 Introduction:

-Genetic algorthm is a multi-objective evolutionary algorithm (MOEA) inspired from the process of natural selection.
+Genetic algorithm is a multi-objective evolutionary algorithm (MOEA) inspired from the process of natural selection.
 Traditinally, it is suited for binary data but it has been modified and successfully adopted for other types of data as well.
 It consits of:

 - Initialization - Generating an initial population of candidate solutions.
 Each decision is represented as a gene in chromosome.
-- Crossover - Selecting some decision values from both the parents
+- Crossover - Selecting some decision values from both the parents.
-- Mutation - Randomly modifying one or more of the decision values in child
+- Mutation - Randomly modifying one or more of the decision values in child.
-- Selection - Selecting a subset of current population based on the values of some fitness function
+- Selection - Selecting a subset of current population based on the values of some fitness function.
 - Termination - Stopping after some number of generations or when desired value of optimization is reached in population.

 The selection operation can be a major bottleneck since it is run over entire population multiple times.
 NSGA-2 proposes a selection based _domination rank_:

-- It sorts the population based on number points a given point is dominated by.
+- It sorts the population based on number of points a given point is dominated by.
 - Divides the population into ranks.
 Each rank comprises individuals dominated by same number of individuals.
-Each such ranks forms a _frontier_.
+Each such rank forms a _frontier_.
 - In order to select K best individuals,
 	- keep selecting every individual in each frontier until we reach a frontier where, selecting all the individuals would lead us to exceed k.
 	- Perform secondary sort for crowd pruning in that frontier and select as many as needed from that frontier.